nielsbasjes/dsmr-tools/README.md

-# Status: Works on my machine ...
+# Status: Works on my machine ... will probably melt yours ...

 # DSMR Toolkit
 DSMR are the Dutch Smart Meter Requirements; part of these requirements are the messages sent out via the P1 port that can be captured and processed on a computer.